novasearch/wiki.novasearch.org/wiki/lab_setup.md

 Run the following command to create a conda env:

-    $ conda create -n myenv python=3.8 ipykernel numpy scipy scikit-learn pandas tqdm
+    $ conda create -n myenv python=3.9 ipykernel numpy scipy scikit-learn pandas tqdm jupyter

-Note that we specified python=3.8 but other python versions are availble to install.
+Note that we specified python=3.9 but other python versions are availble to install.

 **Step 3: Activate conda environments**

-Since you may have multiple conda environemnts, you need to activate the environment in your current shell:
+Since you may have multiple conda environemnts, you need to activate the environment in your current shell/terminal:

     $ conda activate myenv